 Fans can expect to see odds, spreads and prop bets included in coverage, and sportsbooks sponsoring their favorite teams.
 The sports fan experience in New Jersey will change thanks to sports betting.

 Based in the Sixers practice facility, Monster Roster offers individual game and prop picks based on an algorithm that ranks confidence from 1-5 stars.
 Does it work?
 Monster Roster guarantees that 52.5% of its picks will win or they won’t charge you for the day.
 They went 11-2 on the first day of the NFL season.

 They offer powerful analytics in slick iOS and Android apps.

 A popular brand, AccuScore simulates games thousands of times and show you the outcomes.

 The path to legal sports betting in New Jersey was paved on May 14, 2018, when a Supreme Court ruling overturned a 1992 decision which effectively made sports gambling illegal in the US everywhere except Nevada, which was grandfathered in.

 Officially Christie v.
-National Collegiate Athletic Associate, the case pit the state of New Jersey against the NCAA and the four major sports leagues in a battle over whether states had the right to legalize sports gambling.
-Put simply, New Jersey was for it and the sports leagues were against it.
+National Collegiate Athletic Associate, the case pit the state of New Jersey against the NCAA and the four major sports leagues in a battle over whether states had the right to legalize sports betting.
+Put simply, New Jersey was for it and the leagues were against it.